ramou/recipes/PoutineGravy.md

 **Peppery:** 1 tbsp klack pepercorn. skip original pepper amount.
 Saute peppercorns in butter and strain out before proceeding.

 **Savory:** 1 tsp dried thyme, 1 tsp dried rosemary.
-Crush them before adding to release flavor
+Crush them before adding to release flavor This one tasted a bit like a roast.
+Flavourful, but wasn't what folks expected.

 ## Additional Tips:
 * **Balancing Flavors:** Feel free to adjust the seasonings according to your family's preference for a truly personalized touch.